 Indications and Usage for Bleomycin

-Bleomycin for Injection USP should be considered a palliative treatment.
+Bleomycin for injection should be considered a palliative treatment.
 It has been shown to be useful in the management of the following neoplasms either as a single agent or in proven combinations with other approved chemotherapeutic agents:

-Head and neck (including mouth, tongue, tonsil, nasopharynx, oropharynx, sinus, palate, lip, buccal mucosa, gingivae, epiglottis, skin, larynx), penis, cervix, and vulva.
-The response to Bleomycin is poorer in patients with previously irradiated head and neck cancer.
+Squamous Cell Carcinoma: Head and neck (including mouth, tongue, tonsil, nasopharynx, oropharynx, sinus, palate, lip, buccal mucosa, gingivae, epiglottis, skin, larynx), penis, cervix, and vulva.
+The response to Bleomycin for injection is poorer in patients with previously irradiated head and neck cancer.

 Bleomycin for injection has also been shown to be useful in the management of: